 - 6 ¼ cups bread flour 750 grams

-- Caramelized Shallots: Slice into very thin slices and chop into small pieces.
+- Slice shallots into very thin slices and chop into small pieces.

-- In a medium skillet, heat oil over medium heat.
-Add Shallots, butter, sugar and salt and pepper.
-Cook until they begin to turn brown, reduce to low and cook, stirring often until they are very soft, 10 -15 minutes.
+- Heat oil over medium heat in a medium skillet.
+Add finely chopped shallots, butter, sugar, salt and pepper.
+Cook until they start to turn brown then reduce to low and cook, stirring often until they are very soft, and golden brown, 20-30 minutes.
 Let cool slightly.